Returning to the United States on an Expired U.S. Passport

 If you would like to have your new passport sent to you by mail, please inform the consular employee at the U.S. Embassy when submitting your application.
 You will need to complete a delivery form.
 Please note that the passport can only be sent to an address in Ukraine.

 More detailed passport application information can be found in this section using the links at the bottom.
-Please contact us at +38-044-521-5566 or by email if the information you need is not available here.
+Please contact the American Citizen Services Unit at at +38-044-521-5000 or by email if the information you need is not available here.

 Reminder for Dual National U.S. Citizens: U.S. law requires all U.S. citizens, including dual-national citizens, to enter the United States using their U.S. passport.
 We urge all U.S. citizens to keep their U.S. passports current.